 It’s busier compared to Pingjiang and home to many shops, restaurants, and bars.
 It’s also the best spot for local nightlife.
 As the sun starts to set, the area comes alive with locals and tourists seeking good times.

-Where to stay: The best hotels for 24 hours in Suzhou
+Where to stay with 24 hours in Suzhou

 Considering it’s lesser-known compared to cities like Shanghai, Beijing or Xian, choosing where to stay in Suzhou can be surprisingly challenging.
 Home to over 4 million people, the city sprawls over a large area.
 For most travellers, the area around Suzhou’s Old Town (Gu Su District) and Wu Zhong District offer the best selection of places to stay for a quick layover in Suzhou.